Southeast Asia Treaty Organization: Military aspects

 After its creation, SEATO quickly became insignificant militarily, as most of its member nations contributed very little to the alliance.
-While SEATO military forces held joint military training, they were never employed because of internal disagreements.
+While SEATO military forces held joint military training, they were never deployed because of internal disagreements.
 SEATO was unable to intervene in conflicts in Laos because France and the United Kingdom rejected the use of military action.
 As a result, the U.S. provided unilateral support for Laos after 1962.
 Though sought by the U.S., involvement of SEATO in the Vietnam War was denied because of lack of British and French cooperation.

 Both the United States and Australia cited the alliance as justification for involvement in Vietnam.
 U.S. membership in SEATO provided the United States with a rationale for a large-scale U.S. military intervention in Southeast Asia.
-Other countries, such as the UK and key nations in Asia, accepted the rationale.
+Other countries, such as the UK and key states in Asia, accepted the rationale.
 In 1962, as part of its commitment to SEATO, the Royal Australian Air Force deployed CAC Sabres of its No. 79 Squadron to Ubon Royal Thai Air Force Base, Thailand.
-The Sabres began to play a role in the Vietnam War in 1965, when their air defence responsibilities expanded to include protection of USAF aircraft using Ubon as a base for strikes against North Vietnam.
+The Sabres began to play a role in the Vietnam War in 1965, when their air defense responsibilities expanded to include protection of USAF aircraft using Ubon as a base for strikes against North Vietnam.

 Cultural effects

 In addition to joint military training, SEATO member states worked on improving mutual social and economic issues.
 Such activities were overseen by SEATO's Committee of Information, Culture, Education, and Labor Activities, and proved to be some of SEATO's greatest successes.
 In 1959, SEATO's first Secretary General, Pote Sarasin, created the SEATO Graduate School of Engineering (currently the Asian Institute of Technology) in Thailand to train engineers.
 SEATO also sponsored the creation of the Teacher Development Center in Bangkok, as well as the Thai Military Technical Training School, which offered technical programs for supervisors and workmen.
 SEATO's Skilled Labor Project (SLP) created artisan training facilities, especially in Thailand, where ninety-one training workshops were established.

 SEATO also provided research funding and grants in agriculture and medical fields.
-In 1959, SEATO set up the Cholera Research Laboratory in Bangkok, later establishing a second Cholera Research Laboratory in Dhaka, East Pakistan.
-The Dhaka laboratory soon became the world's leading cholera research facility and was later renamed the International Centre for Diarrhoeal Disease Research, Bangladesh.
+In 1959, SEATO set up the Cholera Research Laboratory in Bangkok, later establishing a second Cholera Research Laboratory in Dacca, East Pakistan.
+The Dacca (now Dhaka) laboratory soon became the world's leading cholera research facility and was later renamed the International Centre for Diarrhoeal Disease Research, Bangladesh.
 SEATO was also interested in literature, and a SEATO Literature Award was created and given to writers from member states.